BLCM/bl3hotfixes/README.md

 * **2022-05-12**: Activation of the second of the Maliwan May Mayhem events:
   Balling Out.
 No specific post for this update; the original announcement post was updated instead.
+* **2022-05-19**: Activation of the third of the Maliwan May Mayhem events:
+  Executive Bleed-ership.
+No specific post for this update; the original announcement post was updated instead.